harness/developer-hub/docs/internal-developer-portal/tutorials/how-to-use-catalog-ingestion-api.md

 15. Start by adding another `HTTP` step.
 16. Add the **Timeout** as `30s`.
-17. Add this endpoint as as URL `https://app.harness.io/gateway/v1/catalog/custom-properties`, read more about [catalog metadata ingestion api](https://developer.harness.io/docs/internal-developer-portal/catalog/custom-catalog-properties#catalog-metadata-ingestion-api)
+17. Add this endpoint as as URL `https://app.harness.io/gateway/v1/catalog/custom-properties`, read more about [Catalog Metadata Ingestion API](https://developer.harness.io/docs/internal-developer-portal/catalog/custom-catalog-properties#catalog-metadata-ingestion-api)
 18. Select the **Method** as `POST`.
 19. And add the following json as **Request Body**